 Group 2 – Language Acquisition – English, French, Spanish or Mandarin

 Group 3 – Individuals and Societies – Business and Management or Environmental Systems and Societies, Psychology.

 Group 5 – Mathematics - Applications and Interpretation SL, Mathematics Analysis and Approaches SL / HL

-Group 6 – The Arts – Dance, Music, Theatre, Visual Arts, Design Technology, and Film.
+Group 6 – The Arts – Dance, Music, Theatre, Visual Arts, and Film.

-# Design Technology can also be studied as a group 6 subject in which case another experimental science subject must be studied.
+# In Year 10 Design Technology can also be studied as a Group 6 subject in which case another Science subject (Science) must be studied.
 Guidance is available to assist students select their subjects to tailor their IB Diploma Programme.